A wood burning stove in a living room

 These include ready-to-burn wood, which has been dried, and smokeless fuels.
 This is because wet wood doesn’t burn as efficiently and creates more smoke.
 Wet wood can still be bought in bulk but is suitable only for people who have sufficient outdoor space to season it.

-Failing to follow the rules can result in a £300 penalty if your chimney outputs smoke in a smoke control area, and you can face a fine of up to £1000 for burning unauthorised fuels.
+Failing to follow the rules can result in a £300 penalty if your chimney outputs smoke in a smoke control area.
+Additionally, you can face a fine of up to £1000 for burning unauthorised fuels.

-For anyone with a log burner, it’s important to burn wood efficiently, both to maximise the heat effect and to reduce air pollution.
+For anyone with a log burner, it’s important to burn wood efficiently.
+This is both to maximise the heat effect and to reduce air pollution.

 SCROLL FOR MORE LIKE THIS